- To improve attitudes, motivation, and literacy in STEM (Science-Technology-Engineering-Math) subjects.

 • Teacher Assessment Surveys

-Another tool used to measure effectiveness and impact is a questionnaire completed by the RESET classroom teacher after each program.
-These results are important because RESET volunteers typically work in schools for many years and even decades.
-Teacher feedback on the effectiveness and impact of RESET programs enables volunteers to continually improve the content and delivery of their hands-on science lessons.
+Another tool used to measure impact is a questionnaire completed by RESET classroom teachers after concluding their programs.
+Teacher feedback on the effectiveness of RESET programs enables volunteers to continually improve the content and delivery of their hands-on science lessons.